 Logging trucks are a common sight on our roads and freeways, as they haul millions of loads of logs from point A to point B. Most of us expect drivers of logging trucks to take all precautions when operating this truck (after all, a logging truck is no ordinary vehicle, since it is carrying tons of logs, which are not always properly loaded or secured).

-“Unfortunately, however, some logging truck drivers and trucking companies fail to take these precautions, which is why many of these trucks are poorly maintained, overloaded, operated by unqualified and incompetent drivers, or transport improperly loaded or secured logs,” warns our Philadelphia logging truck accident attorney at Dan Doyle Law Group.
+“Unfortunately, however, some logging truck drivers and trucking companies fail to take these precautions, which is why many of these trucks are poorly maintained, overloaded, operated by unqualified and incompetent drivers, or transport improperly loaded or secured logs,” warns our Philadelphia truck accident lawyer Daniel S. Doyle at Dan Doyle Law Group.
 In fact, many logging trucking companies do not carry adequate insurance coverage, which makes it nearly impossible to seek compensation for all your damages and losses.

 Although causes of motor vehicle accidents involving logging trucks vary from one case to another, the most common cause of these crashes is negligent loading and securing of logs.